anyproto/docs/use-cases-and-tutorials/creating-a-task-tracker.md

 ### Steps

 1. To create a **Task tracker**, you need to click + on home, choose [set.md](../self-onboarding/set.md "mention") and set **Task** as a source.
 That's it.
 You just started a task tracker!
 2. So now you can view all Tasks in one place.
-For the Task list, you may add relations. `Tag`, `Due date`, `Priority`, Or any other use for your tracker.
+For the Task list, you may add relations. `Tag`, `Due date`, `Priority`, or any other use for your tracker.
 3. You can also use filters, sorts, and views like:
    1. Relation `Done` `Is` `Unchecked` so you will see only those that are not done
    2. Create a view Work and Personal with filters `Tag` `contains` `Work` and `Tag` `contains` `Personal` to separate the lists